kemapak/blog/code-review/topics/comments.md

 ## Documentation comments

 Documentation comments are extremely valuable and necessary for explaining your methods, classes to other developers and are used to generate your systems technical documentation, interface.
-JSDocs, JavaDocs are good examples of these.
+JSDocs, JavaDocs are good examples of these types of comments.

 Please check [JS Doc Reference](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) for more information.